top of page

 You can also skip hard questions that you feel stuck on for later to avoid wasting your time.

-Have fun as you evaluate your reading comprehension skills with this LSAT reading comprehension practice game.
+Have fun as you evaluate your reading comprehension skills with this LSAT reading comprehension practice free.

 Lastly, practice!
 Practice is how you gain mastery and develop speed for the LSAT.
 Purposeful practice will help you identify your strengths and weaknesses so that you can work on yourself accordingly.